 E. At the direction of the Health Insurance and Managed Care (B) Committee, through the work of the Employee Retirement Income Security Act (ERISA) (B) Working Group, monitor, analyze, and report developments related to association health plans (AHPs).

-F. Monitor, analyze, and report, as necessary, developments related to short-term, limited-duration (STLD) coverage.
+F. Monitor, analyze, and report, as necessary, developments related to excepted benefits coverage and short-term, limited-duration (STLD) coverage.

-2. The Accident and Sickness Insurance Minimum Standards (B) Subgroup will:

-A. Review and consider revisions to the Model Regulation to Implement the Accident and Sickness Insurance Minimum Standards Model Act (#171).

-3. The ERISA (B) Working Group will:
+2. The ERISA (B) Working Group will: